 The Incentive Trust

-While the benefactor’s goal may be worthy—to provide for the welfare of the beneficiary and protect against misuse of assets—consequences of an incentive trust don’t always match the desired results, says Mike Stajduhar, a BB&T Wealth Management financial strategist in Charleston, W.Va.
+While the benefactor’s goal may be worthy—to provide for the welfare of the beneficiary and protect against misuse of assets—the consequences of an incentive trust don’t always match the desired results.

-"That said, when it comes time to structure the trust or trusts, we believe there can be a place for incentives or merit clauses—but they must be very carefully thought through with an eye to all the possible circumstances a beneficiary may experience.
+While incentives or merit clauses in trusts can certainly be effective, they must be very carefully thought through with an eye toward all possible future circumstances a beneficiary may experience.

-"This is why it is so important to work with an advisor who can bring objectivity to the planning process, helping you think through your goals and truly understanding the concerns you may have about any given beneficiary.
-As you talk through the issues, your advisor may help you see a number of ways to accomplish your goals and address your concerns without being so restrictive that the results actually work against your intentions."
+It is important to work with an advisor who can bring objectivity to the planning process, who can help you think through your goals and truly understanding the concerns you may have about any given beneficiary.
+In talking with you about the issues, your advisor may help you see a number of ways to accomplish your goals and address your concerns without being so restrictive that the results are actually contrary to your intentions.

 What If... ?

-The starting point, says Ray Williams, senior Trust manager in Richmond, is to put on paper what you want to achieve with the trust:
+The starting point is to put on paper what you want to achieve with the trust: